Audio deepfake: Deepfake generation

 Regarding the generation, the most significant aspect is the credibility of the victim, i.e., the perceptual quality of the audio deepfake.

-Several metrics determine the level of accuracy of audio deepfake generation, and the most widely used is the MOS (Mean Opinion Score), which is the arithmetic average of user ratings.
+Several metrics determine the level of accuracy of audio deepfake generation, and the most widely used is the mean opinion score (MOS), which is the arithmetic average of user ratings.
 Usually, the test to be rated involves perceptual evaluation of sentences made by different speech generation algorithms.
 This index showed that audio generated by algorithms trained on a single speaker has a higher MOS.

 The sampling rate also plays an essential role in detecting and generating audio deepfakes.
 Currently, available datasets have a sampling rate of around 16 kHz, significantly reducing speech quality.
 An increase in the sampling rate could lead to higher quality generation.

+In March 2020, a Massachusetts Institute of Technology researcher demonstrated data-efficient audio deepfake generation through 15.ai, a web application capable of generating high-quality speech using only 15 seconds of training data, compared to previous systems that required tens of hours.
+The system implemented a unified multi-speaker model that enabled simultaneous training of multiple voices through speaker embeddings, allowing the model to learn shared patterns across different voices even when individual voices lacked examples of certain emotional contexts.
+The platform integrated sentiment analysis through DeepMoji for emotional expression and supported precise pronunciation control via ARPABET phonetic transcriptions.
+The 15-second data efficiency benchmark was later corroborated by OpenAI in 2024.

 Deepfake detection

 Focusing on the detection part, one principal weakness affecting recent models is the adopted language.

 Most studies focus on detecting audio deepfake in the English language, not paying much attention to the most spoken languages like Chinese and Spanish, as well as Hindi and Arabic.

 It is also essential to consider more factors related to different accents that represent the way of pronunciation strictly associated with a particular individual, location, or nation.
 In other fields of audio, such as speaker recognition, the accent has been found to influence the performance significantly, so it is expected that this feature could affect the models' performance even in this detection task.

 In addition, the excessive preprocessing of the audio data has led to a very high and often unsustainable computational cost.
-For this reason, many researchers have suggested following a Self-Supervised Learning approach, dealing with unlabeled data to work effectively in detection tasks and improving the model's scalability, and, at the same time, decreasing the computational cost.
+For this reason, many researchers have suggested following a self-supervised learning approach, dealing with unlabeled data to work effectively in detection tasks and improving the model's scalability, and, at the same time, decreasing the computational cost.

 Training and testing models with real audio data is still an underdeveloped area.
 Indeed, using audio with real-world background noises can increase the robustness of the fake audio detection models.

-In addition, most of the effort is focused on detecting Synthetic-based audio deepfakes, and few studies are analyzing imitation-based due to their intrinsic difficulty in the generation process.
+In addition, most of the effort is focused on detecting synthetic-based audio deepfakes, and few studies are analyzing imitation-based due to their intrinsic difficulty in the generation process.